Institutional Biosafety Committee

 Membership

-Other non-Gainesville Research Sites: The NIH has mandated that every research site outside of the main campus in Gainesville must have it own IBC.
-We are in the process of registering IBCs at several external research sites, such as the Orlando area, Whitney Labs, Florida Medical Entomology Laboratory, West Florida Research and Education Center, Gulf Coast Research & Education Center, Ft.
+Other non-Gainesville Research Sites: IBCs have been created for the following external research sites: Jacksonville, Orlando area, Whitney Labs, Florida Medical Entomology Laboratory, West Florida Research and Education Center, Gulf Coast Research & Education Center, Ft.
 Lauderdale Research & Education Center.

 Procedure for IBC Protocol Registration and Review